 Call routing also gets strong feedback.
 Reviewers mention that CallRail automatically directs calls to the right person or team, helping potential customers avoid unnecessary transfers or wait times.
 This improves the caller experience and reduces the risk of missed leads due to unanswered or misdirected calls.

 Access to call recordings is another feature that stands out.
-Many users say it’s valuable for training and quality monitoring.
+According to G2 Data, 93% reviewers said its call recording feature is valuable for training and quality monitoring.
 If you’re managing a sales or support team, being able to reference actual conversations makes coaching far more effective than relying on general feedback alone

 What I like about CallRail: